ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

     2. Scan for the `ExpressLRS TX` Access Point.
         - If your TX Module is previously flashed with your Home WiFi SSID and Password, and it is able to connect to that WiFi Network, then the Access Point will not show up.
-        - `expresslrs` is the Password of this Access Point.
+        - `expresslrs` is the Password for this Access Point.

         <figure markdown>
         ![WiFi Hotspot](../../assets/images/WifiHotspotTX.png)